chronicleworks/chronicle/docs/domain_modelling.md

 Using Chronicle's domain model definitions an Activity can be subtyped and associated with attributes like other provenance terms.
-In the following example we define the four Activity subtypes, Question has an id from the Cms and its content,  Evidence the search parameters and reference, Guidance a title and version and PublishedGuidance needs no attributes.
+In the following example we define the four Activity subtypes, Question has an id from the CMS and its content, Evidence the search parameters and reference, Guidance a title and version and PublishedGuidance needs no attributes.

 ```yaml